What is an ELD?

 Can you edit an ELD?

-Driving recorded by ELD hardware cannot be edited once recorded, but it can be annotated.
+Driving recorded by ELD hardware cannot be edited once recorded, but can be annotated.
 Non-driving status changes by a driver can be edited.
+This is one of the benefits of ELDs, as it preserves the integrity of the data recorded in real time.

 How do I implement ELD?

-If you are still unsure about what an electronic logging device is or if the device you are using to track your HOS is an FMCSA certified, contact our team today at contact@konexial.com.
-With the FMCSA mandate in full effect, all CDL drivers that fall within the mandate regulations are required to use ELD to track their hours of service.
-If you are inspected and are not compliant, you will run the risk of being fine or even worse, put out of service.
+CDL drivers that fall within the FMCSA mandate regulations are required to use ELD to track their hours of service (HOS).
+If you are inspected and are not compliant, you will run the risk of being fined.
+You could also be put out of service for not using an ELD.

 Visit www.konexial.com for more information on ELD and industry-leading telematics software.